 Cities can and do develop innovative policies to address problems and respond to residents.
 Examples include ordinances involving workers rights, LGBTQ rights, and environmental regulation.
 However, local policies are regularly overturned by state legislatures and courts.
 Cities are constrained by state and federal policies and laws as well as local voters and taxpayers.
 This course explores the ways in which the dynamics of American federalism influence public policy and policymaking in U.S. cities.
 We will review how cities fit into the U.S. federal system and examine both city-state and city-federal relations.
 To better understand the real-world impact of federalism, we will focus on specific policy domains, including fiscal policy and budgeting, zoning and land use, employment, and the environment.

-This course aims to provide students with an understanding of the issues, opportunities, and challenges in advancing public policy to support the clean energy transi5on in the United States.
+The purpose of this course is to provide students with an understanding of the issues, opportunities, and challenges in advancing public policy to support the clean energy transition in the United States.
 Students will examine the US energy landscape, emerging pathways for a decarbonized energy system, and opportunities for government action.
-The course will address the interaction of policy and policies in setting clean energy policy, as well as policy, political, and stakeholder engagement necessary for policy success.
-The course will equip students with the tools to develop and communicate energy policy recommendations and participate as advocates in the policy process.
-The course welcomes students of all na5onali5es and perspectives to encourage lively and engaged explora5on of clean energy policy challenges and approaches.
+The course will address the interaction of policy and politics in setting clean energy policy, as well as policy, political and stakeholder engagement necessary for policy success.
+The course will equip students with the tools to develop and communicate energy policy recommendations, as well as to participate as advocates in the policy process.
+The course welcomes students of all nationalities and perspectives, to encourage lively and engaged exploration of clean energy policy challenges and approaches.

 Priority Reg: MPA-DP students.